Welcome to a detailed run-down of professional landscape techniques.

 Learn to read how the light adds drama, how it effects shadows (stronger the light, stronger the shadows for better or worse) and how different shooting angles can create different effects.

-The images below are the same leaf taken at the same time, but from two different angles.
+The images below are the same leaf taken at the same time, but from two different angles to the sun.

 A lot to deal with?
 It probably seems so now, but as soon as you start to get on top of these things, your images will reach the stars.